-Valedictorian and salutatorian graduate honors are selected by a committee which will include administrative team members and staff.
-GPA is the primary factor in determining honors however other factors may be considered such as college entrance exam scores, community involvement, involvement in school programs and character.
-Students must have earned a majority of their high school credits from HCS to be eligible for honors.
+Valedictorian and salutatorian graduate honors are selected by an administrative committee.
+Grade point average (GPA) is the primary factor in determining honors, however, other factors may be considered such as class choices, community involvement, involvement in school programs, character, etc. Students must have earned a majority of their high school credits from HCS to be eligible for honors.